PelionIoT/ref-wem-hardware/README.md

 ## Workplace Environmental Monitor Enclosure

-This document contains information about the Workplace Environmental Monitor's:
+This document contains information about the Workplace Environmental Monitors:

 - CAD - mechanical CAD and related files for the enclosure.
 - Datasheets - component datasheets.